Dr. Ullas K KaranthCentre for Wildlife Studies

-More about UllasDr.
-K. Ullas Karanth Although originally trained as an engineer at the National Institute of Technology, Karnataka, Dr. Ullas Karanth was fascinated by wildlife ever since childhood.
+More about Dr. UllasAlthough originally trained as a mechanical engineer at the National Institute of Technology, Karnataka, Dr. Ullas Karanth (1948-) was fascinated by wildlife since childhood.
 He founded the Centre for Wildlife Studies (CWS) in 1984 to actively engage with conservation.
 Inspired by Dr. George Schaller of WCS, Ullas Karanth decided to become a professionally-trained wildlife biologist, thereafter obtaining his Masters degree from the University of Florida (1988) and Doctorate from Mangalore University (1993).
-He was selected by Dr. Schaller to join WCS staff in 1988, where he continues to work as a Senior Conservation Scientist.
-Dr. Karanth has adjunct teaching faculty status at NCBS-TIFR, Bangalore and at the Department of Wildlife Biology, University of Minnesota, and, also supervises doctoral candidates at Manipal University, Karnataka.
+He was selected by Dr. Schaller to establish its India Program in 1988, where he continued to work as a Senior Conservation Scientist until 2018.
+Dr. Karanth has adjunct teaching faculty status at NCBS-TIFR, Bangalore and at the Departments of Wildlife Biology, at the University of Florida and University of Minnesota, besides guiding doctoral candidates at Manipal University, Karnataka.

-In recognition of his contribution to wildlife conservation, Dr. Karanth has won several prestigious recognitions: the Sierra Club's International EarthCare award (2006); World Wildlife Fund's J. Paul Getty Award as well as the Sanctuary Lifetime Achievement Award (2007) and Bombay Natural History Society's Salim Ali National Award for Conservation (2008).
-Dr. Karanth was elected a member of the Indian Academy of Sciences in 2008.
+In recognition of his contribution to wildlife conservation, Dr. Karanth has won several prestigious recognitions: The Sierra Club's International EarthCare award (2006); World Wildlife Fund's J. Paul Getty Award as well as the Sanctuary Lifetime Achievement Award (2007) and Bombay Natural History Society's Salim Ali National Award for Conservation (2008).the George Schaller Award of the Wildlife Conservation Society in 2019.

 He won the Rajyaprashashti of the Karnataka Government in 2010 and the Presidential National Civilian Honor Padmashri in 2011.